-When someone is at great threat of getting Hepatitis C virus then for such people screening and test for Hepatitis C is suggested to make sure whether a person is infected or not because if it is not tested and treated on time then there is a risk that the acute form of Hepatitis C infection can become chronic infection.
-A common testing for Hepatitis C is known as HCV Antibody Testing and this test is carried out in the form of blood test.
-Many other types of Hepatitis C Testing and Screening are also conducted and among them some are as follows:
+When someone is a great threat of getting Hepatitis C virus than for such people screening and test for Hepatitis C is suggested to make sure whether a person is infected or not because if it is not tested and treated on time then there is a risk that the acute form of Hepatitis C infection can become chronic infection.
+A common testing for Hepatitis C is known as HCV Antibody Testing and this test is carried out in the form of a blood test.
+Many other types of Hepatitis C Testing and Screening are also conducted and among them, some are as follows:

 - HCV Antibody Testing – This is the very first trail that is taken to identify if a person is infected with Hepatitis C virus or not.
 The test is accomplished 2 to 3 months after disclosure or since when the virus gets into the human body.
 If the results of the HCV antibodies testing are positive then it means that the person was affected with Hepatitis C virus and a minimum of about 15 to 20% of the time, the virus vanishes off with no need of any type of medications.
 Since the function of the HCV Antibody Testing is to show the previous infection.
 The next type of test is a viral test which is also very important for the person who is infected with Hepatitis C.